Minervia14/real-time-transport-analytics/README.md

 ### 3. Aggregation & Gold Layer
 - Windowed aggregations (5-minute sliding windows) compute KPIs such as average delay per route.
 - Results are written to Gold tables optimized for analytics and dashboards.
+- An alert is triggered when the average delay for a route exceeds a defined threshold (e.g., 10 minutes) over a sliding window.

 **Purpose:** Business-level metrics with low latency and high reliability.